maxproske/zero-cve/README.md

-# Learn Supply Chain Security

-Rebuilds `node:alpine` patching all known vulnerabilities with SLSA 3 provenance.
+Rebuilds `node:alpine` patching all known vulnerabilities with SLSA 3 provenance and a surprise inside!

 ## Roadmap